komuw/celery_experiments/README.md

 #### Branch: [asyncio-ratelimit](https://github.com/komuw/celery_experiments/tree/asyncio-ratelimit)
 Ascertain that celery is still able to maintain the set ratelimits even in asyncio mode.

-1. run `docker-compose up`, this will start two rabbitmq brokers.
+1. run `docker-compose up`, this will start a rabbitmq broker.

 2. queue tasks by running
 ```sh